Basic Methods

 There was another case.
 A young woman came to take part in a class in tears.
 I asked her what had happened?
 She said that she had been on the beach, taking sunbathes and doing the Cross of Buddha.
 A child had suddenly come up to her and said: ‘Don’t go there; there is a snake!’.
 ‘Why are you crying then’, I asked.
 She said, ‘It was the first time in my life that a child came up to me on his own!’

-The realization of the functions of the spiritual heart is the first serious step toward God that man can take.
-It may become the beginning of the Straight Path toward the complete spiritual Self-realization, toward Perfection, toward Mergence with God in the aspect of the Creator.
+The realization of the functions of the spiritual heart is the first serious step towards God that man can take.
+It may become the beginning of the Straight Path towards the complete spiritual self-realization, towards Perfection, towards Mergence with God in the aspect of the Creator.

 * * *